Home High Level Design V

 • so, logic similar to ticket master etc can be applied here

-• we would use a “distributed lock” (like redis), which helps the different instances of ride matching service coordinate
+• we would use a “distributed lock” like redis, which helps different instances of matching service coordinate

 Twitter